SaraMWillis/example-docs/docs/support_and_training/faqs/general_computing/index.md

 <div class="content">
   <p>There may be a few reasons for this.
 First, make sure your shell is set to Bash.
 If your shell is not set to Bash, contact our consultants so that they can reset it for you.
   <br>
-  If your shell is set to bash, double-check that you haven't changed, overwritten, or aliased anything important either your <code>~/.bashrc</code> or <code>~/.bash_profile</code>.
+  If your shell is set to Bash, double-check that you haven't changed, overwritten, or aliased anything important either your <code>~/.bashrc</code> or <code>~/.bash_profile</code>.
 E.g., unsetting your <code>PATH</code>, aliasing <code>.</code>, and so on will corrupt your environment and prevent you from interacting with HPC normally.
   </p>
 </div>